Component Life Expectancy

 |Structural Wood||10 to 30|

-Exterior fiberglass, steel, and wood doors can last as long as the house.
-Vinyl and screen doors have a shorter life expectancy.
-The gaskets and weather-stripping of exterior doors may have to be replaced every 5 to 8 years.
+Exterior fiberglass, steel, and wood doors will last as long as the house, while vinyl and screen doors have a shorter life expectancy.
+The gaskets/weatherstripping of exterior doors may have to be replaced every 5 to 8 years.

 |Fire-Rated Steel (exterior)||100+|